qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/qwerty_dvorak.md

 # Minivan (Dvorak² or Qwerty+Dvorak)

-A 40% keyboard made by https://thevankeyboards.com This keymap is for the default 12x12x12x8 arrangement (44 keys).
+A 40% keyboard made by https://thevankeyboards.com This Qwerty+Dvorak
+keymap is for the default 12x12x12x8 arrangement (44 keys).

 Qwerty + Dvorak
 ===============